christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 Together, these concepts help teams manage multiple concurrent development efforts, maintain stable release versions, and track important states of the project efficiently.
 For example, the trunk holds ongoing development, branches are used for isolated changes, and tags mark stable releases or versions for future reference.

+## Purpose:

+SCM ensures that everyone knows what version of the software is being worked on, who made changes, and what those changes are.
+This helps avoid mistakes like overwriting work, losing important files, or introducing bugs.
+It also makes it easier to fix problems, roll back to earlier versions if needed, and keep software running smoothly over time.
+SCM is essential for teamwork, quality control, and managing complex software projects effectively.

 ## Requirements/Specifications/Guidelines:

 A Software Configuration Management (SCM) plan details how to manage and control changes to software products throughout their lifecycle.
 Its requirements generally include: